-Our results suggest that the MPT is due to the gradual increase in the period of the climate system's internal oscillations. leading to a transition from synchronizing to the 41-kyr obliquity to synchronizing to the \sim 100-kyr eccentricity cycles.
-This is consistent with some previous studies (Nyman and Ditlevsen, 2019; Ashkenazy and Tziperman, 2004; Mitsui et al., 2015)

-- 370 and also coherent with the gradual increase in the deglaciation threshold (Paillard, 1998; Tzedakis et al., 2017; Berends et al., 2021; Legrain et al., 2023).
-Our theory is, however, incoherent with the Hopf bifurcation scenario, which assumes the onset of self-sustained (limit-cycle) oscillations around the timing of the MPT (Maasch and Saltzman, 1990; Crucifix, 2012), since the CLIMBER-2 simulations exhibit internal self-sustained oscillations before the MPT, and also because the internal frequency does not necessarily change across the Hopf bifurcation (Strogatz, 2018). - 375 .
-Note that there are many explanations of the MPT not invoking self-sustained oscillations, e.g., Huybers and Tziperman (2008); Daruka as well as those mentioned in the introduction section above.
-Further studies assessing the dynamical mechanisms of the MPT are necessary.
+Our results suggest that the MPT is due to the gradual increase in the period of the climate system's internal oscillations, leading to a transition from synchronizing to the 41-kyr obliquity to synchronizing to the ~100-kyr eccentricity cycles.
+This is consistent with some previous studies (Nyman and Ditlevsen, 2019; Ashkenazy and Tziperman, 2004; Mitsui et al., 2015) and also coherent with the gradual increase in the deglaciation threshold (Paillard, 1998; Tzedakis et al., 2017; Berends et al., 2021; Legrain et al., 2023).
+Our theory is, however, incoherent with the Hopf bifurcation scenario, which assumes the onset of self-sustained (limit-cycle) oscillations around the timing of the MPT (Maasch and Saltzman, 1990; Crucifix, 2012), since the CLIMBER-2 simulations exhibit internal self-sustained oscillations before the MPT, and also because the internal frequency does not necessarily change across the Hopf bifurcation (Strogatz, 2018).

 There are some caveats to our work.
-The CLIMBER-2 model in its present setting has some problems to simulate the deglaciation around 430 kyr BP, Termination V. The last deglaciation is incomplete, leaving the present interglacial colder

-- than observed.
-The North American ice sheet nucleates at the preindustrial CO2 level (Figs 5 and S8).
-Thus the present model 380 setting, calibrated on several hundred-kyr glacial cycles, could be biased toward glacial states.
+The CLIMBER-2 model in its present setting has some problems to simulate the deglaciation around 430 kyr BP, Termination V. The last deglaciation is incomplete, leaving the present interglacial colder than observed.
+The North American ice sheet nucleates at the preindustrial $CO_2$ level (Figs 5 and S8).
+Thus the present model setting, calibrated on several hundred-kyr glacial cycles, could be biased toward glacial states.
 Some parameters and parameterizations including the glaciogenic dust deposition process are only weakly constrained by empirical data, as mentioned in Ganopolski et al. (2010).
-Therefore, it is important to examine in future work if similar self-sustained oscillations and synchronization phenomena could be observed in a more recent version of CLIMBER-X (Willeit et al., 2022, 2023) as well as in other - 385 comprehensive models.
+Therefore, it is important to examine in future work if similar self-sustained oscillations and synchronization phenomena could be observed in a more recent version of CLIMBER-X (Willeit et al., 2022, 2023) as well as in other comprehensive models.